Wehrenberg Theatres

-Wehrenberg Theatres was a movie theater chain in America.
+Wehrenberg Theatres was a movie theater chain in the United States.
 It operated 15 movie theaters with 213 screens in the states of Missouri, Illinois, Iowa, Arizona and Minnesota, including nine theaters with 131 screens in the St. Louis metropolitan area.
-It was a member of the National Association of Theatre Owners.
-On November 21, 2016 it was announced that the Wehrenberg Theater chain would be acquired by Marcus Theatres.
+It was a member of the Cinema United.
+On November 21, 2016, it was announced that the Wehrenberg Theater chain would be acquired by Marcus Theatres.
 The acquisition was completed in December 2016.